 Cin7 is not the cheapest solution on the market.
 This is probably because it is not necessarily aimed at the smaller end of the market.
 Clients that typically use Cin7 are mature wholesalers/retailers which deal with multiple connections/channels, i.e. have EDI requirements, B2B for wholesale, POS for retail shops and E-commerce for online retail.
 Companies that deal in these areas typically turnover between $5-40 million.

 It is not to say companies turning over less are not suited, just that typically there would be more cost-effective solutions for such entities.

 In the past support has been a weak point for Cin7, however over the last twelve months this has improved somewhat.
 But with the rapid growth of the industry, this is an area that they still have quite a bit to improve in.

-In our experience, we have found clients try to find cheaper integrators or even get Cin7 to implement inhouse.
-This usually ends up costing the client more as there system sometimes does not get setup correctly, and usually lack the training and change management that is so critical to a successful implementation.
-Lastly they end up with no support and end up frustrated and disappointed.
+In our experience, we have found clients try to find cheaper integrators or even get Cin7 to implement in-house.
+This usually ends up costing the client more as their system sometimes does not get set up correctly, and usually lack the training and change management that is so critical to a successful implementation.
+Lastly, they end up with no support and end up frustrated and disappointed.
 That’s my rant!
 We get clients coming to us time and time again asking us to help repair and train them on the Cin7.

 As a cloud integrator, I understand the pros and cons of Cin7 very well.
 I spend a lot of time “under the hood”, trying to get the very last ounce of efficiency out of the solution.
 It is in my view one of the best solutions on the market, if not the best!
 Cin7 does not rest on its laurels and is always improving, whether they are adding new features, or fixing issues.
 This speaks volumes about Cin7 and its leadership, and where they are going as a solution.